 Both hydraulics and pneumatics are the application of fluid power.
 In its fluid power applications, hydraulics is used for the generation, control, and transmission of power by the use of pressurized liquids.

-In the heating, ventilation, and air-conditioning industry (HVAC), the liquid such as water is using for transmission of heat from one area to another.
+In the heating, ventilation, and air-conditioning industry (HVAC), liquid such as water is used for the transmission of heat from one area to another.
 The fluid is a primary element of a hydraulic system, which obeys Pascal’s law to give fluid power.

-Example of Hydraulics systems: Jaws of Life, dump truck lifts, water guns, forklifts, cranes etc.
+Examples of Hydraulics systems: Jaws of Life, dump truck lifts, water guns, forklifts, cranes, etc.

 Advantages of Hydraulics

 - In general, it is simple, safe and economically easier to maintain.
 Hydraulic systems use fewer moving parts in comparison with mechanical and electrical systems.